locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p2.md

 ---

-This is part 2 of my 3 part exploration of the following question: Are Agile engineering practices applicable to analytics, or is the nature of research prohibitively distinct from the nature of engineering?
+This is part 2 of my 3 part exploration of the following question: are Agile engineering practices applicable to analytics, or is the nature of research prohibitively distinct from the nature of engineering?
 For the agile fans, in [_part 1_]({{< relref "agile-analytics-p1.md" >}}) I gave an intro to agile and talked through what I like about the scrum development process for analytics.
 For the agile nay-sayers, in this post I explore the elements of agile that do not work particularly well with Analytics (issues range from annoyance to downright incompatibility).

 <!--more-->